Decision Logging

 This mechanism should create safety for both sellers and buyers.
 We want to especially create safety for the following scenarios:

 Fraud: Should an Agentic Service simply want to charge money but does not really do what it claimes to do.
 Make sure to check the Example Output of an Agentic Services first before you buy a service.
-This is provided through the Registry.
+This is provided through the .

 Accountability: Agentic Services might deliver business critical outputs which drive decision making or actions later in the process.
 It needs to be possible for buyers to trace back what exactly an Agentic Service delivered as output.